 And teenagers are a unique bunch – you will have to follow your teen’s lead.
 Some may speak openly, already aware to a certain extent about mental health issues.
 Some may seem withdrawn and not speak much at all.
 You will want to continue to check in with them to make sure they are doing okay.

-Talking to your kids about mental health won’t be easy, but as long as you follow these tips, you will have an opportunity to share important information and offer love, support, and guidance.
+Talking to your kids about mental health won’t be easy.
+As long as you follow these tips, however, you will have an opportunity to share important information and offer love, support, and guidance.